Leibniz University Hannover Publication Guidelines

 • Academic identification management

-Distinct author identification
+Unambiguous author identification

 Maintenance of other author profiles

 Well-maintained author profiles in databases such as Scopus, Web of Science/Publons and Google Scholar support the correct calculation of personal bibliometric indicators.
-Importing publication metadata into the FIS is also made significantly easier by well-maintained author profiles.
+Importing publication metadata into the Research Information System (FIS) is also made significantly easier by well-maintained author profiles.

-• Indication of research funding
+• Information about research funding

-• Contribution to the university bibliography
+• Contributions to the university bibliography

-Leibniz University Hannover uses the Research Information System (FIS) as a central record of its publications as a university bibliography.
-The purpose of the LUH university bibliography is to display the publications of researchers in their entirety, both internally and externally.
-It serves as a database for reports, evaluations and bibliometric analyses and constitutes the basis for open access monitoring.
-The goal is the complete, transparent and quality-assured recording of publications that were created with the participation of LUH researchers.
-With this in mind, all LUH academics should be able to record their publications promptly and completely in the FIS (see A-Rundschreiben Nr.
-50/2020, only available in German).
+Leibniz University Hannover uses the Research Information System (FIS) as a central record of its publications and as a university bibliography.
+The purpose of the LUH university bibliography is to list all of the publications by LUH researchers, for both internal and external audiences.
+The bibliography serves as a data source for reports, evaluations and bibliometric analyses and constitutes the basis for open-access monitoring.
+The goal is the complete, transparent and quality-assured recording of publications generated with the participation of LUH researchers.
+With this in mind, all LUH academics should enter their publications in the FIS promptly and completely (see A-Rundschreiben Nr.
+50/2020, in German only).
+Support for researchers is available at support@fis.uni-hannover.de and in the staff portal.

 Download and further Information